Rocket-CDS/RocketPluginProjectTemplate/README.md

 Ensure all projects in the solution are loaded.
 The project uses project references and expects the source code, but you can also add a reference to the assemblies.
 External assemblies are usually added to a "_external" folder underneath the project root.

-This project should be able to be compiled.
+This project should now compile.

 ## Database Changes